waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 | post1.md | https​://myblog.com/articles/post1 |
 | how-to-build-a-blog.md | https​://myblog.com/articles/how-to-build-a-blog |

-The posts folder and first markdown file created, your project's structure should look like this:
+The posts folder and first Markdown file created, your project's structure should look like this:
 ```
 ...
 posts/